-•

-1. IST's promotional materials and recru -

-eflection of the school (e.g., learning p backage (e.g., salary structures, allowar
+- -

+uitment/marketing processes of the sc -

+programmes, professional climate, facili

+nces, housing, cost of living, etc.), and c of life in Tianjin (e.g., air quality,

-weather, infrastructure and physical en of the first flatight (e.g., an quanty,
+weather, infrastructure and physical er I

 Very Good Satisfactory Not Very Good

 9 0 0

-The school sincerely and enthusiastic

-he needs of students come first. any promotes and empraces its philos opny of being a mendiy place where
+2. The school sincerely and enthusiasti cally promotes and embraces its philos ophy of being a friendly place where

+the needs of students come first. •

 Very Good Satisfactory Not Very Good

-9 0
+9 0 0

-B. Initial impressions suggest that the so Ÿ ning needs and interests of all of its
+3. Initial impressions suggest that the s chool provides well for the broad learn ing needs and interests of all of its

 Very Good Satisfactory Not Very Good

 8 1 0

-I. Teacher to student ratios are highly s v
+4. Teacher to student ratios are highly supportive of student learning. •

 Very Good Satisfactory Not Very Good

 8 1 0

-5. Students are respectful, well behave d. and enthusiastic learners.
+5. Students are respectful, well behave d, and enthusiastic learners.

 Very Good Satisfactory Not Very Good

 9 0 0

-6. There is a positive, professional clima -
+6. There is a positive, professional clim ate within the school. ·

 Very Good Satisfactory Not Very Good

 9 0 0

-7. The school's senior leadership (direct
+tor and elementary and secondary prin cipals) are friendly, accessible, and

-supportive in their interactions, and eth
+supportive in their interactions, and et 1

 Very Good Satisfactory Not Very Good

 9 0 0

-3. There is a climate of transparency an d open consultation within the school •
+8. There is a climate of transparency ar nd open consultation within the school.

 Very Good Satisfactory Not Very Good

 8 1 0

-9. The staff (both faculty and local staff ) are supportive and collegial.
+9. The staff (both faculty and local staf

 Very Good Satisfactory Not Very Good

 9 0 0

-10. The parent community appear to be e welcoming and supportive of the sch ool's programmes and teachers.
+10. The parent community appear to b e welcoming and supportive of the sch ool's programmes and teachers.

 Very Good Satisfactory Not Very Good

 8 1 0

-11. The school facilities (including gener ral classrooms, specialist suites, and a dministrative and recreational areas)
+11. The school facilities (including gene ral classrooms, specialist suites, and ad Iministrative and recreational areas)

 are of a high standard.
+I

 Very Good Satisfactory Not Very Good

 8 1 0

 12. The school is well resourced.
+1

 Very Good Satisfactory Not Very Good

 8 1 0

 13. Technology provision is excellent.

 Very Good Satisfactory Not Very Good

 9 0 0

-14. The school has delivered on its pron nises with regard to contracted course assignments and workloads.
+14. The school has delivered on its pro mises with regard to contracted course assignments and workloads.

-Manu Cood Satisfactory Not Very Good
+Very Good Satisfactory Not Very Good

-Very Good

 9 0 0

-9 0

-9 0

-9 15.
-Assigned workloads are appropriate 0 e and allow for a reasonable work/life balance.

-9 15.
-Assigned workloads are appropriate Very Good 7 0 e and allow for a reasonable work/life Satisfactory 2 balance.
-Not Very Good 0
+15. Assigned workloads are appropriate and allow for a reasonable work/life balance.

-9 15.
-Assigned workloads are appropriate Very Good 0 e and allow for a reasonable work/life Satisfactory 2 balance.
-Not Very Good 0
+Very Good Satisfactory Not Very Good

+7 2 0

+16. The school made every effort to su pport your move and to make your trar nsition into the school and your new

+life in Tianjin as smooth as possible.

-9 15.
-Assigned workloads are appropriate Very Good 7 16.
-The school made every effort to sup 0 e and allow for a reasonable work/life Satisfactory 2 balance.
-Not Very Good 0
+Very Good Satisfactory Not Very Good

+Satisfactory •

+9 0 0